 - A descendant of Asaph and father of Meshelemiah, who was a gatekeeper of the tabernacle in the days of king David (1 Chronicles 26:1).

 - A son of Imnah, who was the keeper of the eastern gate of the temple of YHWH in Jerusalem.
 He was also in charge of the temple offerings and their distribution among the Levites (2 Chronicles 31:14).

 🔼Etymology of the name Kore

-The name Kore appears to be identical to the noun קרא (qore'), meaning partridge, from the verb קרא I (qara' I) meaning to call or proclaim:
+The name Kore appears to be identical to the noun קרא (qore'), meaning partridge, from the verb קרא I (qara'), meaning to call, call near or proclaim:

 For a meaning of the name Kore, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Partridge.
 But since a partridge was literally known as a "caller," it's probably more likely that a Hebrew audience would recognize the name Kore with a meaning of Caller or Proclaimer.